Why is Bharat’s gurukul system important

 Post By: Published on: November 2, 2018 Reading time: 10 minutes

-• This refining process in ancient India was designed to prepare a person to live life in accordance with his or her stage in life or āśrama – initiate (brahmacharya-āśrama), family (gṛhasthāśrama), retired (vāṇaprasthāśrama) and renunciate (sannyāsāśrama) and the measure of success was the ability to live it according to the puruṣārtha (aim of human existence).
+• Importantly, this refining process in ancient India was designed to prepare a person to live life in accordance with his or her stage in life or āśrama – initiate (brahmacharya-āśrama), family (gṛhasthāśrama), retired (vāṇaprasthāśrama) and renunciate (sannyāsāśrama) and the measure of success was the ability to live it according to the puruṣārtha (aim of human existence).

 • In fact, every aspect of the saṃskāra was designed to instil discipline and awareness (prajñā) of the Self in the person.

-In fact, this evolution of Sanskrit from an oral to written system occurred around 500 BCE with the seminal works on grammar by Panini (aṣṭādhyāyī – eight-chapter grammar), Patanjali (mahābhāshya) and Kātyāyana’s commentary.
+In fact, this evolution of Saṃskritam from an oral to written system occurred around 500 BCE with the seminal works on grammar by Panini (aṣṭādhyāyī – eight-chapter grammar), Patanjali (mahābhāshya) and Kātyāyana’s commentary.
 Indeed, aṣṭādhyāyī became the foundation of vyākarana, an element of the vedānga.

-• An important saṃskāra was the upanayana-saṃskāra.
-Here, the student became “dvija” (twice born) and graduated from a śūdra to a “vipra” or “an initiate / student”.
+• Firstly, upanayana-saṃskāra was one of the most significant saṃskāra.
+Here, the student became “dvija” (twice born) and graduated from a “śūdra” to a “vipra” or “an initiate / student”.
 This ceremony is a very old saṃskāra as it is mentioned in the rig-veda.
-Initially, this saṃskāra initiated formal learning of bhrahma-vidya (knowledge of the Self), rites and rituals, but later metamorphosed to cover all knowledge.
+Initially, this saṃskāra initiated formal learning of bhrahma-vidya (knowledge of the Self/ Brahman), rites and rituals, but later metamorphosed to cover all knowledge.

-• Upanayana means “taking charge of a student” and can also mean sāvitriya-vandanam (savitri-salutation).
+• Importantly, upanayana means “taking charge of a student” and can also mean sāvitriya-vandanam (savitri-salutation).
 So, upanayana was the rite by which a teacher accepted a student and was performed every time the student went to another teacher to learn something new.
 Hence, it is a sacred and formal bond between the student and the teacher for imparting knowledge.

-• During the period of learning, the student lived with the teacher as a part of his family, performing such tasks as demanded by the teacher, living a vow of poverty.
-The intent was that in a boarding environment, the relationship becomes one of intimacy and family.
-Consequently, this allows the teacher to observe the pupil closely and regulate the lessons to ensure greater understanding (vijñāna), while this allows the pupil to absorb the non-verbal and subconscious aspects of living from the teacher.
+• Consequently, this allows the teacher to observe the pupil closely and regulate the lessons to ensure greater understanding (vijñāna), while this allows the pupil to absorb the non-verbal and subconscious aspects of living from the teacher.
 In fact, when the devotion (upāsana) of the pupil is complete, he begins to mirror the teacher.

 • However, it is possible that with increased streams of knowledge and increased population, the demand for varied forms of knowledge increased beyond supply.
 Consequently, all teaching was not residential but also included day scholars.